-Prior to the intervention, we will collect baseline data in September 2020.
-The farmer training will take place in January 2021 so that the farmers can use the newly trained handling and storage practices in the first agricultural season that begins in March 2021.
-At midline in July 2021, we expect farmers to be better able to judge the importance of seed quality and of combining inputs and proper management.
+Prior to the intervention, we will collect dealer and farmer baseline data.
+Right after the farmer baseline data collection in April 2021, we will show the treatment and control videos because farmers start preparing the second season in June.
+It is cost effective that the videos are shown right after the surveys, as we have to visit the 3200 farmers in our sample anyway.
+We will however show the videos to farmers a second time in June/July 2021, so that they are reminded of the best practices and can use the newly learned information in the second agricultural season that begins in August 2021.
+Mind that farmers plant seed in August/September.
+At midline in January 2022, we will show the videos to farmers again as a reminder but we already expect farmers to be better able to judge the importance of seed quality and of combining inputs and proper management.
 As a result, we expect farmers to have higher maize yields and to perceive seed quality as higher and input dealers as better (conditional on input dealers providing good quality seed).
-We expect these positive experiences from the first agricultural season to lead to higher seed adoption in the second agricultural season of 2021.
-We expect the increased adoption to result in even higher maize yields for farmers after the second season.
-Those outcomes will be measured at end line in December 2021.
+We expect these positive experiences from the second agricultural season 2021 to lead to higher seed adoption in the first agricultural season of 2022.
+We expect the increased adoption to result in even higher maize yields for farmers after this season.
+Those outcomes will be measured at end line in August 2022.
+The timeline is illustrated in Figure 7.